 Support my work: If you liked this, please consider supporting me on Ko-fi, where anyone who feels like it can bung a couple of quid my way with no obligation or subscription.

-This post has always been a popular one and – SPOILER ALERT – inspires a key scene in my new novel THE MAGNIFICENT SONS, which is out May 2020, so if you liked this, you will LOVE the book.
+This post has always been a popular one and – SPOILER ALERT – inspires a key scene in my new novel THE MAGNIFICENT SONS, which is out now, so if you liked this, you will/might LOVE the book.

 Buy The Magnificent Sons Buy The Last Romeo